 Save Lives, Save Jobs, Save Small Businesses by safely reopening in line with established international public health principles that emphasize protecting the vulnerable in the least restrictive way, and avoiding unethical population restrictions that create severe collateral damage and cost lives.
 To achieve this, we have filed a community-backed federal lawsuit – Tandon et al vs Newsom.

-You can read all email updates that have been sent to the group including legal developements in relevant court cases in this public google document which is updated regularly when new emails are sent out.
-Click here to See document
+You can read all email updates that have been sent to the group including legal developments in relevant court cases in this public google document which is updated regularly when new emails are sent out.
+Click here to See document.

-We’ve collected information here to save you time in your outreach endeavors.
+We’ve collected information here to save you time in your research endeavors.
 Click here to See key info

 To get on our email list to receive updates and calls to action please Sign up here